AASJournals/Tutorials/Repositories/UsingRepositories.md

 Individual repositories offer better search, discovery, and access mechanisms for these types of data products than the extant practice of burying them in an article's supplementary materials.
 Over the past few years a number of open repositories affiliated with long lived institutions have come into existence, accepting a wide array of materials with larger storage sizes than currently allowed by the Journals.
 We now recommend authors use these services for preserving related content.

-It is important to remember that other materials are considered central to the final article and **should continue to be submitted with the manuscript:**
+It is important to remember that certain materials are considered central to the final article and **should continue to be submitted with the manuscript.** The Journals consider preservation and association of such material with the final article  impotant and part of our charge in publishing your article(s).
+Such central, associated content includes:
 - Tables of results, e.g., catalogs;
 - Movies, audio recordings, or other animations;
 - Compendium or atlas of images, e.g., "Figure Sets";
+- Data directly related to a figure, e.g., "Data behind the Figure,";
 - Interactive Figures.

 Currently there are no persistent platforms for author generated websites, e.g., a project website that contains arbitrary custom visualizations of data products.
 While these are common in astronomy, the act of archiving and preserving them today still involves saving only the low level data objects in persistent repositories.